 My research focuses on the political and intellectual history of the modern United States, with intersecting interests in the history of political thought.
-My first book, Walter Lippmann: An Intellectual Biography (Princeton, 2025), provides a new historical account of a prominent journalist and political theorist who shaped the development of American liberalism and democratic theory across the twentieth century.
+My award-winning first book, Walter Lippmann: An Intellectual Biography (Princeton, 2025), provides a new historical account of a leading political writer who shaped the development of American liberalism and democratic theory across the twentieth century.
 I have also published articles on urban politics, media history, the history of jazz, and other topics.
-My current book project explores the relationship between corruption and the public sphere from Progressive Era muckraking to the Watergate crisis.

 Walter Lippmann: An Intellectual Biography (Princeton, NJ: Princeton University Press, 2025).
+[Winner of the 2025 History Book Award, Association for Education in Journalism and Mass Communication]

 “Walter Lippmann and Public Opinion,” American Journalism 40, no. 1 (2023): 51–79.
-[Winner of the Society for US Intellectual History’s 2024 Dorothy Ross Prize for best article in US intellectual history]
+[Winner of the 2024 Dorothy Ross Prize, Society for US Intellectual History]

 “Journalism and Corruption in Chicago, 1912–1931,” Historical Journal 65, no. 5 (2022): 1374–96.